HOW YOU CAN HELP SAVE SHARKS

 Single use products, particularly ones made from plastic and polystyrene foam, are a threat to all marine life.
 These items last thousands of years and therefore have an incredibly long time to eventually find their way to the sea, endangering animals with threats of entanglement or ingestion.
 When consumed, marine life can starve to death with stomachs filled with rubbish they're unable to digest.
 One of the scariest things about these products is after they're consumed they'll outlive the body of the animal and go on to be potentially consumed by another animal.
 Skip the straw, refuse the bag, go re-usable and encourage others to do the same.
 You can also take the same approach we recommend for seafood!
 For instance, the next time you order takeout, make a point of asking "does it come in plastic?" or "does it come in styrofoam?"
 If they say yes, tell them oh then no thanks.
 If people continue to do this, restaurant owners will realize it's not worth the loss and make the switch to more eco-friendly alternatives.

 4. FRIENDS DON'T LET FRIENDS EAT SHARK!

-Hopefully it goes without saying, but don't eat shark fin soup or shark meat!
+Hopefully, it goes without saying, but don't eat shark fin soup or shark meat!
 Go a step further and make sure your friends don't either!
-You can even send them on our pages on the dangers of eating shark meat and how important sharks are to the ocean!
+Send them a link to one of our pages on the dangers of eating shark meat and how important sharks are to the ocean!